You can often treat a cold without seeing your GP. You should begin to feel better in about a week or two.

 - drink plenty of water (fruit juice or squash mixed with water is ok) to avoid dehydration

 - gargle salt water to soothe a sore throat

 Your pharmacist can help with cold medicines

 You can buy cough and cold medicines from pharmacies or supermarkets.
 Your pharmacist can advise you on the best medicine.
-You can:

 - relieve a blocked nose with decongestant sprays or tablets